DADADESIGN-Berlin/BasicFeature/README.md

 ## Declaring variables:

 1.)
-Whenever it is likely that there will be more then one variable declared, I like to split the var-keyword and the declaration in multiple lines and declare all variables in a list like this:
+Whenever it is likely that there will be more than one variable declared, I like to split the var-keyword and the declaration in multiple lines and declare all variables in a list like this:

 ```javascript
 var